Sesame Paste Isn’t Tahini—And It Might Be Your New Favorite Condiment

 Mix It Into Dipping Sauces for Meats and Vegetables

 To make an easy dip for grilled proteins and vegetables, thin out the toasted sesame paste with something creamy and tangy such as full-fat Greek yogurt.
-My 30-second savory rendition would taste great alongside meat skewers or celery sticks, while a sweetened version would pair nicely with apple slices or even toast.
-(When I was a kid, it was always a good day whenever my parents packed me sesame-and-jelly sandwiches for school lunch.)
+My 30-second savory rendition would pair nicely with meat skewers or celery sticks, while a sweetened version can accompany apple slices or toast.
+(When I was a kid, it was always a good day whenever my parents packed me sesame-and-jelly sandwiches for lunch.)

 Swap Out a Portion of Fat in Pastries

 A recent revelation about toasted sesame paste’s limitless potential came to me in the form of baked goods.
-I realized that, because of its high fat content, toasted sesame paste can be swapped in for a portion of butter or oil in many desserts, infusing them with extra nuttiness.
-I think sesame pairs especially beautifully with fresh and cooked fruit in crumbles, pies, and tarts—I can’t get enough of these sesame blondies studded with dried red jujubes.
+I realized that, because of its high fat content, toasted sesame paste can be swapped in for a portion of butter or oil in many desserts, to infuse the treats with extra nuttiness.
+I think sesame pairs especially beautifully with fruit in crumbles, pies, and tarts—I can’t get enough of these sesame blondies studded with dried red jujubes.

 Recipes